ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/train-test.md

 ```

 #### Testing and display profiling results
-The testing snippet loops through the test samples, and records whether the model hits or misses.
-The accuracy and PyTorch profiler report is printed at the end of the script.
+The testing snippet loops through the test data, passing each batch through the model and compares predictions to the actual labels to calculate accuracy.
+The accuracy is calculated as a percentage of correctly classified images.
+Both the accuracy and PyTorch profiler report is printed at the end of the script.

 ```python
 correct = 0